holtzermann17/metaca/README.md

 Previous work with CAs feature evolving global rules.
 This is the first work that I am aware of that evolves the rule locally.

-## See also
+## *: See also

-- Douglas Hofstadter, "Prologemena to any future Metacat"
+- Douglas Hofstadter, "Prologemena to any future Metacat", in Fluid concepts and creative analogies, pp. 307 - 318, 1995

 - Melanie Mitchell, Peter T. Hraber, and James P. Crutchfield.
 Revisiting the edge of chaos: Evolving cellular automata to perform computations.
 Complex Systems, 7:89--130, 1993.

+- James B. Marshall, Metacat: A Self-Watching Cognitive Architecture for Analogy-Making and High-Level Perception, (PhD thesis) Indiana University, Bloomington 1999.